mo-abdalfttah/cancerbiology/README.md

 ## 📅 Course Overview

 - **Duration**: 6 weeks
+- **Preparation** 15-day program designed for participants without a molecular biology background before the course (Optional)
 - **Weekly Lecture**: One 3-hour session covering core concepts
-- **Advanced Topics**: One 1-hour session each week for in-depth discussions on specialized topics
+- **Advanced Topics**: One 1-hour session each week for in-depth discussions on advanced topics
 - **One-on-One Meetings**: Available upon request for personalized guidance or deeper exploration of topics

 This course aims to equip you with knowledge and insights that will enable you to understand and interpret cancer biology research effectively.
 The course materials, assignments, and interactive sessions are designed to ensure a solid grasp of key topics and the latest developments in the field.